 This leakage of plastics into nature is a symptom of the ‘take-make-waste’ linear economy – one that is driven by profit, fuelled by the intensive extraction of finite resources (in this case, fossil fuels) and characterised by environmental degradation.
 But the problem begins long before plastic becomes waste.

 The plastic pollution challenge is multifaceted and can be defined by various failures across the plastic lifecycle, including poor design of short-lived and unnecessary plastic products; dependence on fossil fuels as a raw material; inadequate waste management infrastructure for collection and recycling, and limited end-use markets for recycled material.
-These failures are coupled with a lack of effective regulation and a lack of data to evaluate baselines.
+These failures are coupled with a lack of effective regulation and a lack of data to ensure transparent accountability of stakeholders.

 WWF recognises the need to address the plastic lifecycle failures using a systemic, cross-sectoral and coordinated approach.

-WWF works with stakeholders across the plastics value chain in South Africa to ensure that plastic is produced and used in a sustainable manner to ensure both environmental and human health.
+WWF works with stakeholders in government, civil society, academia and across the plastics value chain in South Africa, the rest of Africa and globally to ensure that plastic is produced and used in a sustainable manner to secure both environmental and human well-being.